CraftyLeo/Patterson-Group/README.md

 ## CAD Files

-This section branch is currently broken down into relevant quarters and between completed and uncompleted projects.
+This folder is currently broken down into relevant quarters and between completed and uncompleted projects.

 ## Readings